kinematicdigit/cottontail/README.md

 ![](https://media.discordapp.net/attachments/1165841694273585234/1166561293759684689/F00BC57D-E84A-4815-BBF8-64DA2912EA63.jpg?ex=654aefde&is=65387ade&hm=08bdc35eeea923c49fbd9ed99b090e794108d374da130eb86964d8f3a84d852e&=&width=1118&height=1492)

 The heatset is optional as the dovetail is plenty strong.
 Make sure you print the correct length axial screw.
 They are labelled for how many channels.
-They are longer than needed invade you need to put a bypass divider or extra support.
+They are longer than needed, in case you need to put a bypass divider or extra support.
 Use the matching nut and work it through the acme screw to make it smooth.
 A brass brush can also be used to clean it up a little.

 ![](https://media.discordapp.net/attachments/1165841694273585234/1166562691826077706/03CB5978-38C3-488A-B398-2204F452D71F.jpg?ex=654af12b&is=65387c2b&hm=0da278509b22ea01d22021a0aa45ddae4c7f6d433669017a782053f46bdfc8fb&=&width=1118&height=1492)

 Load the axial and get the buffer wheel prepped.
-The 608 bearing should slide in with just a tiny bit of resistance.
+The 608 bearings should slide in with just a tiny bit of resistance.
 The flat side of the buffer wheel is what is loaded first.
-This is important as the filament loading holes are designed to be on the right hand side.
+This is important as the filament loading holes are designed to be on the right-hand side.

 |  ![](https://media.discordapp.net/attachments/1165841694273585234/1166563432158474300/7CB9A713-7055-4E55-9514-00930C308F54.jpg?ex=654af1db&is=65387cdb&hm=05682bf48e50b070b7051a8c5cbc5dd3b4052f38bef27b82e55300f968cb530a&=&width=1118&height=1492) |  ![](https://media.discordapp.net/attachments/1165841694273585234/1166563432837939351/A02FD7E0-9BDB-4D4F-BE65-BA50A2319948.jpg?ex=654af1dc&is=65387cdc&hm=2fa28c16409a1387976f122d807520bd9f47326ee32948361599a4b0440f2eb9&=&width=1118&height=1492) |
 | :------------: | :------------: |
 |  ![](https://media.discordapp.net/attachments/1165841694273585234/1166563433546780783/03955A03-D25D-4BAC-85CB-51AF9257F4D3.jpg?ex=654af1dc&is=65387cdc&hm=d5760c973abb4401dbe57e11425edbc17d3d052c994a63321a34e96f3aa757ee&=&width=1118&height=1492) |![](https://media.discordapp.net/attachments/1165841694273585234/1166563434318540821/7BA1B57D-1493-4D9E-90A0-0809B1D892E8.jpg?ex=654af1dc&is=65387cdc&hm=cb9fb0a623f18dce3bedc15acbd23bec98278482be93f553943c0ff95a03a828&=&width=1118&height=1492)  |

-When pushing down on the axial put your thumbs on each side of the bearing and push down with moderate force.
+When pushing down on the axial, put your thumbs on each side of the bearing and push down with moderate force.
 Don't push too hard.
-If it doesn't go on use a little sand paper on the axial to reduce it.
+If it doesn't go on, use a little sandpaper on the axial to reduce it.
 It is a tight fit but should slide on.
 Your pressure on the bearings will ensure the wheel is as balanced as possible.
-Theres a very tiny bit of gap between the wheel and the side of the arm.
-Don't worry too much if it isnt perfect but you can try to balance it and spin it to check.
+There's a very tiny bit of gap between the wheel and the side of the arm.
+Don't worry too much if it isn't perfect but you can try to balance it and spin it to check.

 ![](https://media.discordapp.net/attachments/1165841694273585234/1166566036422807642/501AC665-4C87-4F9B-BF9E-02EE1D704131.jpg?ex=654af448&is=65387f48&hm=648fdbba8d59edb812f41b0c823f684989694b0937867eefc1a41e239f2cf646&=&width=1118&height=1492)